adipasquale/blog.dipasquale.fr/_drafts/incremental-scraping-with-scrapy-and-mongo.md

         return item
 ```

-and activate it in the settings :
+and activate it in the settings:

 ```py
 # settings.py